 Steven C. Bourassa

-Steven C. Bourassa is the KHC Real Estate Research Professor at the University of Louisville, where he has worked for over 12 years.
+Steven C. Bourassa is the Director and Professor of School of Public Administration, School of Urban & Regional Planning, Program Coordinator and Master of Urban and Regional Planning at Florida Atlantic University.
+Previously, he was a Real Estate Research Professor at the University of Louisville.
 Prior to that, he was head of the Department of Property at the University of Auckland, New Zealand.
 He also served on the faculties of the University of Sydney, the Australian National University, and the University of Memphis.
 His research focuses on urban housing and land markets and policy and has explored home ownership rates in the United States and other countries, the use of community land trusts to provide affordable housing, methods for constructing house price indexes, and land taxation as an economic development tool.